tbz-pariv/find_old_pages_in_dokuwiki/README.md

 ## Output

-The output is pure text with an URL.
+The output is pure text with one line per page and an URL.

 Since modern terminals/IDEs let you click on the URL you have an ready to use list for your Subbotnik.